 - Mesh is coarser than premium chairs; warranty is a third of the flagships'.

-Sihoo’s Doro S100 borrows the flagship trick — lumbar support that stays with you as you move — and lands it at a mid-three-figures price.
+Sihoo’s Doro S100 borrows the flagship trick — lumbar support that stays with you as you move — and lands it at $249-$300 once you catch Sihoo’s near-constant sale off its $499.99 list.
 The dual independent backrest is more than a gimmick: lean into one elbow and the mesh follows instead of gapping.
-It’s the chair we point to when someone asks how much flagship feel $350 can buy.
+It’s the chair we point to when someone asks how much flagship feel $300 can buy.

 5. Autonomous ErgoChair Pro — Best Adjustability Under $600